Higher Education has not had good control of its pricing for a very long time – making college less affordable for many families.

 Higher education was once among the most trusted institutions in society – no more.
 Pricing and concerns about programs have diminished that trust.

 Added to this environment is a dip in high school enrollment – most pronounced in the East and Midwest – but a problem everywhere.
+At the same time there has been a rapid decline in the percentage of males enrolling in Higher Education (now women make up 60% of undergraduate enrollment.)

 Were these the only issues facing the sector they might be manageable – but coupled with all of these are a series of new types of institutions and offerings that will challenge the traditional college or university.